MALIKA-IF/airbnb-clone-project/README.md

 -Software developer : Solves any technical problems emerging during the development lifecycle and codes an application -Quality assurance (QA) : is to verify whether an application meets the requirements—both functional and non-functional -DevOps engineer : Facilitates cooperation between development and operations teams and Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery

+Technology Stack:

+-Django :is a Python web framework that encourages rapid development and clean pragmatic design -MySQL  :is a open source that uses SQL for managing databases -GraphQL:is the developer-friendly query language for the modern web.
+It transforms how apps fetch data from an API